Microformal geometry and homotopy algebras: Application to vector bundles: the notion of the adjoint for a nonlinear map

 as expected.
 The odd thick morphism $\Phi^{*\Pi}\co \Pi E^*_2\oto \Pi E^*_1$ is built in a similar way: we take the canonical relation $R_{\Phi}\subset \Pi T^*E_2\times (-\Pi T^*E_1)$ corresponding to a map $\Phi\co E_1\to E_2$, apply the odd version of the Mackenzie--Xu transformation and then take the opposite relation.

-2. To obtain equations~\eqref{eq.composadj} and ~\eqref{eq.composoddadj}, notice that to a composition of maps~\eqref{eq.compos} induces the composition of the canonical relations between the cotangent bundles in the same order.
+To obtain equations~\eqref{eq.composadj} and ~\eqref{eq.composoddadj}, notice that the composition of maps~\eqref{eq.compos} induces the composition of the corresponding canonical relations between the cotangent bundles in the same order.
 This is preserved by the Mackenzie--Xu transformation.
 Taking the opposite relations reverses the order. \end{proof}